Joel Rosenberg (science fiction author): Science fiction

 In addition to fantasy, Rosenberg wrote a number of science fiction novels.
 Although dealing with different characters, Ties of Blood and Silver (1984) and Emile and the Dutchman (1986) both take place in the same setting.
 Two other books in this setting, Not for Glory (1988) and Hero (1990), focus on family members of the Metzadan Mercenary Corps from the Jewish- (and others-) settled World of Metzada (Masada).

 Mysteries

 In the early years of the 21st century, Rosenberg turned his hand to mysteries, publishing Home Front, the first of his "Sparky Hemingway" mysteries in 2003; the second, Family Matters, was published in early 2004.

 Themes and influences

 Rosenberg's novels frequently featured the theme of freedom, particularly in the Guardians of the Flame series, where the initial characters make it their life's goal to abolish slavery in their new world, and the right to keep and bear arms.
 Other themes included protecting children at all costs, and the message that people can overcome hardships and abuse suffered as children.

-His heroes also frequently find inspiration in the heroic figures of the Greek classics and of American folklore and history.
+His heroes also frequently find inspiration in the heroic figures of ancient Greek literature and of American folklore and history.